rixx/ramble/ideas.md

 - reframe what people say to how their enemies would say it
 - what to do with imperfections (list)
 - can you feel your judgement conforming (e.g. read blog post, note phrases and spelling, …)
-- Niceness is a really good default way to interact with people.
-Most people respond very well to niceness, and those who don't have revealed themselves to be your enemies.
 - harsh criticism gets called “negativity,” but it isn’t. it’s hope, and it’s love. happy slappy optimism is the real negativity, because it operates under the assumption that things can’t get better. or shouldn’t.
 - Can you have enlightenment/growth w/o breakdown? consequence: triggers are good, kinda
 - courage and being brave are somewhat central, maybe? you can practice courage.
 "I have no idea what you're talking about".
 "Sorry, really not in the mood, going home".
 Not downplaying excitement
-- be a good teachable moment
 - you can do anything for two minutes blah (-> security, deep dig efforts).
 And there are better ways than suffering heroically – usually.
 - How to virtue signal